 Friends of the earth – Planning applications: a campaigner’s guide

-Woodland Trust – click here
+Woodland Trust – click here.

-If the application is to be determined by the development control committee, you may also want to contact / email members of the committee with your objection or support for an application.
-You can view details of the current members of the development control committee by clicking here.
+If the application is to be determined by the development control committee.
+In that case, you may also want to contact / email committee members with your objection or support for an application.

-The email address format is first name . last name @ highpeak.gov.uk (ie mine is anthony.mckeown@highpeak.gov.uk) or click on their name on the list (on the link above) for further details.
+The email address format is first name . last name @ highpeak.gov.uk (i.e. mine is anthony.mckeown@highpeak.gov.uk) or click on their name on the list (on the link above) for further details.

-Quite often you may feel an application is unsuitable – however, the council can only decide applications within the rules set by the government.
+Quite often, you may feel an application is unsuitable.
+However, the Council can only decide applications within the rules set by the government.

 One other ‘group’ you may wish to contact if you have particular views on an application could be the owners of the land that is the subject of the application because whilst they don’t always need to be involved in an application, quite often the application would not be taking place without the landowners been willing to sell the land to allow the development.